‘Love & Hip Hop Hollywood’: Cisco Rosado Introduced As Teairra’s New Man

-When Love & Hip Hop Hollywood premiered, Cisco Rosado posted a picture of himself from jail on Instagram but no one seemed to even know that he had been locked up.
+When Love & Hip Hop Hollywood premiered, Cisco Rosado posted a picture of himself from jail on Instagram, but no one seemed to even know that he had been locked up.
 The photo vanished without an explanation, only to be replaced on Sunday night with a video from the LHH star, urging everyone to watch him on Monday night.

 Most Love & Hip Hop fans know Cisco from the New York franchise.
 However, much like his fellow Creep Squad member, Cisco took a trip to Hollywood in order to be the love interest of one of the reality stars over there.